Posted by Niamh A on the 3rd of August 2012 at 16:11:50

 The walls were built between 1613 – 1618 and were erected to protect the wealth of the English and Scottish settlers from local Gaelic chieftains.
 These magnificent walls have never been breached and are among the best preserved in Europe with many of it’s original gateways still intact.

 So there’s a taster of what this fabulous city has to offer.
-It’s an easy navigable city with lots of things to do – there are numerous pubs and clubs, where you can be sure to enjoy a pint (or two!) of the black stuff and perhaps even encounter an impromptu music session or two, and if retail therapy is needed to cure your head the following morning there are two great shopping centres – Foyleside and Richmond, not to mention an eclectic mix of smaller shops dotted throughout the city.
+It’s an easy navigable city with lots of things to do – there are numerous pubs and clubs, where you can be sure to enjoy a pint (or two!) of the black stuff and perhaps even encounter an impromptu music session or two, and if retail therapy is needed to cure your head the following morning there are two great shopping centers– Foyleside and Richmond, not to mention an eclectic mix of smaller shops dotted throughout the city.
 Whatever you do in the city, you are ensured of a friendly smile and a busy itinerary!